Alice2127/fizzbuzz/README.md

-# Fizzbuzz

-HOW TO RUN THIS
+# HOW TO RUN THIS

 use `iex -S mix` in the root of this project